Badami Cave Temple – Karnataka

 Nataraj In Cave 1

-See also Srikalahasti Temple - Andhra Pradesh
+See also Murudeshwara Temple

 The wing on the cave’s right is short and has a trident-bearing Shaivite dwarapala (doorkeeper) portrayed there.
 The entire verandah sits on a plinth with ganas frolicking below.
 Two square-sectioned columns flank each side of the entrance.
 Inside the cave are some very interesting images.
 One of the most prominent ones is that of Harihara (half Vishnu and half Shiva) flanked by their respective spouses, Laxmi and Parvati.
 There are also images of Ganesh and Kartikeya, the sons of Shiva & Mahishamardhini, as well as other deities.
 The inner pillars are square-sectioned with cushion capitals and are reminiscent of the caves at Dharashiv and Elephanta.